isidre-mateu/bern-cyclotron-docs/docs/source/it_infrastructure.rst

 	90. key “< copy path of your <client name>.key file into here! >“

 	(You need to replace the text above with your files' path)

+#.
+Drag and Drop your .opvn file into Tunnelblick’s Configuration Window:

+:: images/test.png